joelouthan/Theologicus/src/genesis/genesis06-1-7.md

 Christian?
 What does God say?
 How is God going to save us now?

->Romans 6:23 (CSB) For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord
+>Romans 6:23 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord

 ## Our Response